-The Host Hospital Checklist for Sending/Receiving Ventilators (Form Two) was developed to ensure that all associated equipment (including consumables) required to safely operate the ventilator(s) is accounted for, and to document the physical condition of the ventilator(s) prior to release.
+The Host Hospital Checklist for Sending/Receiving Ventilators (Host Hospital Checklist for Sending and Receiving Provincial Ventilators - 2021 - Final.pdf) was developed to ensure that all associated equipment (including consumables) required to safely operate the ventilator(s) is accounted for, and to document the physical condition of the ventilator(s) prior to release.
 The Host Hospital must complete the checklist prior to shipping the ventilator(s) to the Requesting Hospital.